 Description:

-Source: E. coli strain containing an overproducing clone of the T4 Endonuclease VII protein.
+A recombinant E. coli strain carrying the cloned T4 Endonuclease VII gene

 |